 - Commerce Statler v.
-Fire & Life Safety America et al. (2018 ongoing).
+Fire & Life Safety America et al. (2018-2019).
 A seven-figure construction defect case in Texas for Richmond-based company.
 Successfully removed the client from the litigation, while maintaining the relationship with the owner and general contractor.

 - International Law Office and Lexology 2018 Client Choice Awards, Virginia Litigation Attorney, exclusive winner